You’ve probably seen them before. Silverfish are pests you’ll find in many homes and libraries worldwide [1].

 6. Seal Cracks

-Another very important step in getting rid of silverfish is to seal up your home so that they have no way to get in.
-That means checking for cracks or spaces around windows and doors, and if you find any, caulking or using sealants to fill them in.
+That means checking for cracks or gaps around windows and doors, and if you find any, caulking or using sealants to fill them.

-You can also put door sweeps on the base of every exterior door and use weather stripping around windows.
-It’s also important to check places like basements, attics, and crawl spaces, as these are likely spots where these critters can sneak in.
+It’s also vital to check places like basements, attics, and crawl spaces, as these are likely entry points for these critters.

 7. Cucumber Peels

-The scent of the cucumber will repel the silverfish, and they’ll remove themselves from your quarters.
+The scent of the cucumber will repel the silverfish, and they will remove themselves from your quarters.

 8. Cedarwood Oil

-Cedarwood essential oil is a repellent for silverfish.
-It’s effective, and it’s also non-toxic, making it a safe choice to use around your family and pets.
+Cedarwood essential oil repels silverfish.
+It’s effective and non-toxic, making it a safe choice to use around your family and pets.

 To use cedarwood oil for silverfish, make a spray by mixing 10 drops in 4 ounces of water.
-Typically, you’ll want to lightly mist the areas where you think the pests may hide.
+Typically, you’ll want to mist the areas where the pests may hide.

-You can also soak cotton balls in cedar oil and place them near any potential hiding spots.
+You can also soak cotton balls in cedar oil near potential hiding spots.

-For best results, try setting up multiple cedar oil traps around your home and replacing them every few weeks.
+Try setting up multiple cedar oil traps around your home and replacing them every few weeks for the best results.

 9. Cloves